Fix: CPU Overheating

 Is your CPU overheating?
 Here all possible solutions to this common issue.
 Learn how to cool down your CPU with these easy solutions!

-The central processing unit (CPU) and the graphics processing unit (GPU) are the two components of hardware that produce the most warmth in any computer.
+The central processing unit (CPU) and the graphics processing unit (GPU) are the two components of hardware that produce the greatest heat in any computer.

-How much heat a CPU (or a GPU) will produce relies on its power draw.
-A higher power draw generally implies superior performance.
+How much heat a CPU (or a GPU) will generate relies on its power draw.
+A greater power draw generally implies improved performance.

 However, if a processor’s temperature surpasses its maximum limit, it can start throttling and overheating, resulting in a catastrophic system failure.

-If you are having issues with a CPU overheating, this is where you will find an answer to those troubles.
+If you are having issues with a CPU overheating, this is where you will find a solution to those troubles.

 Let’s repair that CPU!